 It was because of that feeling that a well-timed envelope stilled the world.

 In addition to the license plate, a small white card was included.
 A black and white photo from what looked like the 1920s attached to the top — seven women, in long dresses and fascinators standing outside a victorian building.
 And a note: “a relic from an earlier era, in hopes of a new and better one.”

 The sender was a neighbor.
 An older, upper-middle-class man, about whom I know little.
 His kind gesture reminded me that we all have a role in this work.
 That the future is bright.
 That every effort toward the righteous goal of equality, is worth it — “In hopes of a new and better [era].”

-Emily Bell McCormick is founder of The Policy Project, a group working to implement healthy policy in Utah and the U.S. Their current project is an effort to improve the economy and women’s success by increasing access to menstrual products.
-Visit thepolicyproject.org for more information.
+Emily Bell McCormick is the owner of a boutique communication and advocacy consulting firm and founder of The Policy Project, a group working to implement healthy policy in Utah and the U.S.